Cray-HPE/shasta-install-utility-common/README.md

 ```

-## How install-utility-common works with the Product Catalog
+## How shasta-install-utility-common works with the Product Catalog

-For a product to use ``install-utility-common`` to support uninstall and downgrade,
+For a product to use ``shasta-install-utility-common`` to support uninstall and downgrade,
 it must register component version data in the ``cray-product-catalog`` Kubernetes
 ConfigMap at install time, in order to specify the various types and versions of
 components that make up the product version.
 This is expected to be done within